cloudsnippets/cloudsnippets-blog/ruchira/The Evolution of the Cloud.md

 ## Software as a Service (SaaS)

 PaaS enabled people to focus on applications and delegate the platform concerns.
-The customer simply consumed the functionality.
-Updates and upgrades were done centrally.
-Customers paid for the software on a subscription basis — rent.
+Even an individual developer could now operate as a software business with a unique application.

+The developer — an individual or a company — designed, developed, deployed, maintained and upgraded the app.
+The developer paid a subscription fee to the PaaS vendor.
+The consumer simply used the cloud application as a user and paid a subscription fee to the developer.
 This was called Software as a Service (SaaS).
-An individual developer could now operate as a software business.

 ## The Frontier